 Control functions are embedded within each business area for self-checking of activities within the areas (for instance, transactions call over for timely detection of errors are carried out by all posting units with a second-level check done by the Internal Control Division).
-Adherence to these embedded control is checked daily, weekly, monthly, quarterly, half-yearly, and yearly iii.
-Physical Controls iv.
-Compliance with Limits liquidity and interest rate gaps, credit concentration limits, and expense approval limits.
-The limits are monitored daily by an Internal Control outside the business areas.
+Adherence to these embedded control is checked daily, weekly, monthly, quarterly, half-yearly, and yearly.

+iii.
+Physical Controls

-There are policies guiding access to the Bank's physical and financial assets, including dual custody, maker/ checker, two-factor authentication, etc. based on their risk classification and impact.
+There are policies guiding access to the Bank's physical and financial assets, including dual custody, maker/ checker, twofactor authentication, etc. based on their risk classification and impact.